Used 1967 AC Cobra COB6127 Contact John Scotti for Sale

 COB6127 saw two different owners in the early 70s.
 Second owner George Morton purchased and plated (TMY 53M) the Cobra with only 1800 miles from Richardson.
 In 1973 Maurice Saatchi then owned the vehicle for a period of 17 years for private use.
 During his ownership period, COB6127 underwent a complete bare metal restoration(1987).
 Two characteristics that COB6127 holds today were executed during this restoration.
 Repainted in dark blue the Cobra was more importantly fitted with a Holman and Moody 427 cu in from the GT40 program.

 RM Sothebys, Monte Carlo 1990, COB6127 is presented and sold to Ed Hubbard.
-Hubbard shipped the vehicle to his United States home where he performed a the vehicle's conversion to left-hand drive.
+Hubbard shipped the vehicle to his United States home where he performed the vehicle's conversion to left-hand drive.
 Hubbard than sold the vehicle to Michale Douglas in 1993 who offered it for sale later that year at the SAAC18 convention.
-The vehicle was however offered with white side pipes, webbers, competition fuel cap and black leather steering wheel.
-Only a year later COB6127 reappeared to the market by Peter Klutte from Legendary motors.
+The vehicle was however offered with white side pipes, webbers, competition fuel cap and black leather interior.
+Only a year later COB6127 reappeared to the market by Peter Klutte from Legendary Motors.
 Klutte sold the vehicle to John Scotti Classic who then sold it to a Canadian Private Collector.
 For unknown reasons, the collection dissolved leading John Scotti to repurchased COB6127.